60+ Unmissable Landmarks in Taiwan

 Penghu & Matsu Island Matsu Statues

-The goddess Matsu even has a small chain of islands named after her, just off the coast of China.
+The goddess Matsu even has a small chain of islands named after her, the Matsu Islands, just off the coast of China.
 It only makes sense that the most famous landmark on the islands is an immense (28-meter) statue of Matsu, which faces China, where Matsu came from.

 In late 2022, Penghu outdid Matsu Islands by erecting an even taller one.
 It stands 48 meters, making it the world’s tallest Matsu statue.
 Matsu, goddess of fishermen and the sea, is the patron goddess and most popular folk deity in Taiwan.
 An annual pilgrimage on her birthday in Central Taiwan is the largest one for a goddess in the world.